Rex Gatchalian

-Rexlon Ting Gatchalian (born January 21, 1979) is a Filipino politician serving as the 28th Secretary of Social Welfare and Development since 2023.
-He previously served as the district representative and Mayor of Valenzuela, Philippines.
-He is the brother of politicians Win Gatchalian and Wes Gatchalian.
+Rexlon Ting Gatchalian (born January 21, 1979) is a Filipino politician who has served as the 28th secretary of social welfare and development since 2023.
+He previously served as the representative of Valenzuela's first district from 2007 to 2013 and from 2022 to 2023 and as mayor of Valenzuela from 2013 to 2022.
+He is the brother of politicians Win and Wes Gatchalian.

 Early life and early career

-Gatchalian was born on January 21, 1979.
+Gatchalian was born on January 21, 1979, to industrialist William Gatchalian and Dee Hua Ting.
+He is the third of four siblings, namely Sherwin, Kenneth, and Weslie.
+The Gatchalian family identifies as Christian with Dee Hua being a pastor and chairman at their own church called Jesus our Life Ministries in Barangay Maysan, Valenzuela.
 He completed his primary and secondary education at Xavier School in San Juan, Metro Manila.

 He started his career as a sales assistant or special projects coordinator for Air Philippines Inc. in 1998.
 He then became a special assistant to the President/CEO of the Philippines Estates Corporation.
 He served as an intern of Political Affairs Group in 2000 and as a paralegal for Williams and Connelly, LLP in Washington, D.C. in 2001.
 He later graduated cum laude in 2001 from the George Washington University in Washington, D.C., United States, with a bachelor's degree in political science, with secondary fields of study in marketing and psychology.

 In 2001, he was named vice president for sales & marketing of Waterfront Hotels and Casinos, the country's largest Filipino-owned first-class hotel operator.
 One year later, he was named as its executive vice president for hotel operations.
 In 2005, he was elected president of Waterfront Hotels and Casinos.

-Political career

-First congressional attempt (2004)
+House of Representatives of the Philippines

+Elections

-Gatchalian first ran for representative of the 1st district of Valenzuela, in 2004 but lost to outgoing Mayor Bobbit Carlos.
+Gatchalian first ran for representative of the first district of Valenzuela, in 2004 but lost to outgoing Mayor Bobbit Carlos.

-Congressional career (2007–2013)

-In 2007, Gatchalian ran for representative of the 1st District of Valenzuela once again and was successful this time.
+In 2007, Gatchalian ran for representative of the first district of Valenzuela again and was successful this time.
 He was one of the youngest legislators during the 14th Congress.

+In 2010, Gatchalian was re-elected as representative of the first District of Valenzuela for the 15th Congress with the largest electoral margin in the district's history.